 "All right," I agree with a shrug.

 She beams at me victoriously and her tongue pokes out between her teeth.
-"Go up to the corner and turn left.
-Everyone else will be going right."
+"Go up to the corner and go left.
+Everyone else will be turning right."
 When there are no more instructions forthcoming, I nod and she calls out loudly, "Goodnight," working the charade, before turning and heading in the opposite direction.

-I take off up the street and, once I turn left, I keep going, looking back for any sign of headlights, not knowing how far away her car is, and suddenly anxious about her safety on the street.
+I take off up the street, turn left and keep going, looking back for any sign of headlights, not knowing how far away her car is, and suddenly anxious about her safety on the street.
 More minutes pass before I turn to jog back, only to be met by an unexpectedly stylish car approaching.